 Cutting a heart-stopping swath through the Cascade Mountains and the Coast Mountains, the river creates a colossal valley of lush forests, dramatic gorges and mountainside farmlands.
 Stop at Hell’s Gate to see nature at its most magnificent.
 More than 760 million litres of water/200 million gallons surge through this narrow, 35-metre/110-ft gorge every minute – twice the volume of Niagara Falls.
 Take an airtram on a smooth 152-m/500-ft descent above the gorge to feel the rush of raging waters, view the International Fishways that flank the gorge and maybe even spot rafters shooting the rapids.

-Head north to Lytton.
+Head north toward Lytton.

 In Lytton, the Fraser and Thompson rivers meet to create a dramatic surge that’s earned this area the title of “Rafting Capital of Canada.”
 Rapids such as Devil’s Gorge and Witch’s Cauldron swirl and dip to heights of 4.5m/15ft.
 Want more?
 Tackle the near-continuous rapids of the Nahatlatch River 45 minutes south.
 Scenic fishing, hiking and camping are also nearby.
+Book with local operators, Kumsheen Rafting Resort in Lytton and REO Rafting Glamping & Yoga Resort in Boston Bar.

 Continue north to Lillooet – official start of the old Cariboo Wagon Road – to try panning for gold.
 Snap a photo of the Mile 0 cairn before journeying on Highway 99 back to Highway 97, and then head north towards the cowboy town of Clinton and 93 Mile House.